platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 +++

-If you're not using a [source integration](/integrations/_index.md), you can use a [Git push option](/environments/_index.md#push-options) to set a resource initialization strategy.
+If you're not using a [source integration](/integrations/_index.md), you can use a [Git push option](/environments/_index.md#push-options) to specify a resource initialization strategy.
 To do so, run the following command:

 ```bash {location="Terminal"}